politicalphysicist/politicalphysicist.github.io/content/Politics/21EnergyP2.md

 the other hand, while results of studies examining energy costs vary greatly
-([see the Wikipedia article](https://en.wikipedia.org/wiki/Cost_of_electricity_by_source)), they tend to show that overall nuclear is of comparable cost to existing technologies.
-In recent years it can appear that renewable energy is cheaper, but these studies do not seem to take into account requirements for excess capacity and storage.
+([see the Wikipedia article](https://en.wikipedia.org/wiki/Cost_of_electricity_by_source)), they tend to show that overall nuclear is of comparable cost to other energy sources.
+In recent years it can appear that renewable energy is cheaper, but these studies do not seem to take into account requirements for storage and changes to the electricity grid.
 Nuclear power plants have large capital costs and low operating costs, which means that building them in the private sector requires expensive subsidies.
 Nuclear-dependent France has [middling](http://ec.europa.eu/eurostat/statistics-explained/index.php/File:Electricity_prices_for_household_consumers,_second_half_2015_(¹)_(EUR_per_kWh)_YB16.png) to [low](http://www.bbc.co.uk/news/business-25200808) electricity